SintraCascaisSesimbra.com

 Praia do Creiro

-The Praia do Creiro is as equally beautiful as the Galapinhos but there is a car park and is easier to reach when the coastal road is shut.
+The Praia do Creiro is as equally beautiful as the Galapinhos, but there is a car park, and it is easier to reach when the coastal road is shut.

 Between the car park and the beach are the Roman ruins of Creiro, which was the site of a fish salting factory.